Magazine

 A Growing Challenge: Harmful Algal Blooms in Central Park

-Each spring and summer, visitors flock to Central Park to enjoy a wide range of blooms across these 843 acres.
-Whether the delightful splash of colorful roses in Shakespeare Garden, the cheerful cherry trees around the Reservoir, or the textured pollinator plants at the Dene Slope, Central Park’s blooms do not disappoint.
+Each spring and summer, visitors flock to Central Park to enjoy a wide range of blooms.
+These blooms never fail to delight, whether it's the colorful roses in Shakespeare Garden, the cheerful cherry trees around the Reservoir, or the textured pollinator plants at the Dene Slope.

 That is, except, for harmful algal blooms.
-Far less beautiful than the flowers Central Park is beloved for, these algae masses commonly occur throughout New York City’s water bodies each summer.
+Far less beautiful than the flowers Central Park is known for, these algae colonies commonly occur throughout New York City’s water bodies each summer.
 Over the years, the Central Park Conservancy has been diligently monitoring their growth and location in order to best inform the public and protect our visitors and wildlife.

 Unchartered waters

-While the name speaks for itself, harmful algal blooms are not only unsightly, but can indeed be dangerous to the water bodies in which they live.
+Harmful algal blooms have been discovered in water bodies as large as the Pacific Ocean and as local as Central Park’s Lake.
+While the name speaks for itself, harmful algal blooms are not only unsightly, but can indeed be dangerous to the water bodies in which they grow.
 Often appearing as a murky, greenish foam on top of water surfaces, these clusters of organisms are destructive because they can lower oxygen levels in natural waters.

 Like a visor blocking the sun, algal blooms prevent light from reaching fish and underwater plants, ultimately endangering them.
 Acting as a positive feedback loop, when these algal blooms die, the microbes that feed on them can further reduce any remaining oxygen in the water.
 In the most extreme cases, this complete lack of oxygen leads to “dead zones” that are uninhabitable for most wildlife.